izmecharr/eda-nyc-taxi-trip-duration/README.md

 </div>

 **My first question:** *What am I actually working with here?*
-I started by getting familiar with the dataset - like opening a new book, I needed to see what was inside before diving in.
-I examined the 1,458,644 taxi trips and 11 different features to understand the scope of data I was analyzing.
+I started by getting familiar with the dataset, I needed to see what was inside before diving in.
+Here, I examined the 1,458,644 taxi trips and 11 different features to understand the scope of data I was analyzing.

-**What I discovered:** A massive dataset with pickup times, locations, passenger counts, and trip durations - everything needed to understand NYC taxi patterns.
+**What I discovered:** A massive dataset with pickup times, locations, passenger counts, and trip durations.

 ### **STEP 2: IS OUR DATA CLEAN?**
 <div align="center">